finopsfoundation/framework/_resources/project--forecasting-playbook.md

 The first principle of FinOps is "Teams need to collaborate."
 Collaboration is the engine of the practice of FinOps, enabling continuous improvement and fast decision making.
 Cloud practitioners need to understand who the key stakeholders are, what they contribute, and what requirements they have.
 This will determine the frequency, granularity, and quality around forecasting.
 Review the [FinOps Foundation Personas page](https://www.finops.org/framework/personas/) for more detail as to the various personas that might be involved or interested in the cloud forecasting process.

 ## FinOps Forecasting Working Group Survey
 The FinOps Forecasting working group survey was conducted in Summer 2022.
-A total of 14 questions were asked, 49 FinOps practitioners responded,and 11 follow-up interviews were conducted with the goal of better understanding practitioners doing forecasting work, their methods, challenges, and successes.
-The following is a summary of the results.
+A total of 14 questions were asked, 49 FinOps practitioners responded, and 11 follow-up interviews were conducted with the goal of better understanding practitioners doing forecasting work, their methods, challenges, and successes.
+Here is a summary of the results.

-There are various measures of maturity for forecasting, one that is published in the State of FinOps is % accuracy but we wanted to explore more than the accuracy of the forecast and as such, slightly modified the definitions for which respondents rated their maturity level against.
+There are various measures of maturity for forecasting, one that is published in the State of FinOps is % (percent) accuracy, but we wanted to explore more than the accuracy of the forecast and as such, slightly modified the definitions for which respondents rated their maturity level against.

 * **Pre-Crawl** - Haven’t started, but have plans to in the next 3 months.
 * **Crawl** - We are getting the basics in place, manual approach, not easily repeatable.